SteamOS · Bazzite · CachyOS · Steam Deck · Windows (beta)

 Log viewer

-Browse recent journald lines for any watched service straight from your phone.
-No SSH session, no laptop, no squinting at the TV.
+Browse recent error logs (journald / Windows Event Log) for any watched service straight from your phone, without an SSH session or squinting at the TV.

 Pay once.
 Or don't pay at all.